Get Support Today

 • Illicitly Manufactured Synthetic Opioids – Often mixed into street drugs, making them unpredictable and life-threatening.

-Fentanyl is often used as a cutting agent in other street drugs, like cocaine and even marijuana, leading to dependence on opioids without realizing it and increasing opioid overdose.
+Fentanyl is often used as a cutting agent in other street drugs, like cocaine and even marijuana.
+This can lead to dependence on opioids without realizing it and increases the risk of opioid overdose.

 An Opioid Addiction Recovery Plan Built for You